Paperspace/Docs/explore-train-deploy/workflows/using-yaml-for-data-science.md

 ### Creating and referring to a dataset in the same workflow

 An example of information implicit in the workflow that might not match intuition is that there is a difference between referring to a dataset under `inputs: type: dataset`, and the dot syntax.
-So if one populates the dataset `dstoyg0pdyysyxj` for the first time in the current workflow \(modulo the GUI creation step above to get the ID\), and then tries to refer to it with
+So if you populates the dataset `dstoyg0pdyysyxj` for the first time in the current workflow \(not including the GUI creation step above to get the ID\), and then try to refer to it with

 ```yaml
 inputs: